 We all know the importance of optimizing your web content to ensure it’s targeted, effective, and aesthetic.
 But often we forget about one of the main pillars of successful copy — readability.
 If your content isn’t reader friendly, there’s no amount of witty words that will get your message across.

-When reading a book, or an article in a magazine, we usually read word for word, absorbing the entire text, trying to filter out its essence.
-On the Web, most of us scan information, jumping from one point of interest to the next, hoping to drip over some relevant facts.
-Here are 8 guidelines that will help you improve the readability for your content and ultimately improve the communication with your visitors.
+When reading a book or an article in a magazine, we usually read word for word.
+Absorbing the entire text and then trying to filter out its essence.
+On the web, however, most of us scan information, jumping from one point of interest to the next, hoping to trip over some relevant facts.

 1. Choose fonts wisely